 - Gross profit

 Revenue is the income you earn by selling your products and services.
 Revenue is the top line of your income statement and reflects earnings before deductions.

-Cost of Goods Sold (COGS) include the expenses that go into making your products and providing your services.
-Calculating COGS could include materials and direct labor costs.
+Cost of goods sold (COGS) includes the expenses that go into making your products and providing your services.
+Calculating COGS could include adding up materials and direct labor costs.

 Gross profit is the revenue left over after you pay the expenses of making your products and providing your services.
 Gross profit is revenue minus COGS.

 You will use these three terms when finding both margin and markup.
 Understanding the terms will help you grasp the difference between margin and markup.

 Markup vs. margin

 Calculating margin and markup is key to setting prices that not only cover your expenses but also leave you with a profit.

 Learn the difference between margin vs. markup below.